m-lab/annotation-service/README.md

 - Metro Code
 - City Name

-geoname_id is the same with registered_country_geoname_id most of time, but with some exceptions.
+GeonameID is the same with Registered Country Geoname ID most of time, but with some exceptions.
-Either geoname_id or registered_country_geoname_id could be not available for some IP addresses.
+Either GeonameID or Registered Country Geoname ID could be not available for some IP addresses.